Written by Divinity Nutra, Updated on May 19, 2022

 Final Thoughts on Turmeric for Irritable Bowel Syndrome

-A few studies did not yield statistically significant results, but the properties of curcumin capsules can skew treatment effectiveness in your favor.
+A few studies did not yield statistically significant results, but the properties of curcumin can skew treatment effectiveness in your favor.
 IBS is an uncomfortable condition with no one-size-fits-all cure.
 Since IBS can stem from several different causes, treatment options will vary based on the individual.